casmi/casmi.github.com/.pages/index.md

 **Quickstart project**

-Also you can download Quickstart project template from [git repository](https://github.com/casmi/casmi-quickstart) or [download](download.html) page.
+Also you can download Quickstart project template from [download](download.html) page or [git repository](https://github.com/casmi/casmi-quickstart).

 ## Features